 27W SuperCharge Wireless

 Let’s jump right into the design.
 Both are a little chunkier than your typical handset, but it’s the Huawei P40 Pro that’s the thicker and heavier of the two.
-The OnePlus 8 Pro is notably the taller handset, but in terms of overall bulk, the two feel quite comparable.
+The OnePlus 8 Pro is notably the taller handset, but the two feel quite comparable in terms of overall bulk.
 The curved edges help keep the OnePlus 8 Pro easy to handle at the expense of the occasional ghost touch irritation.
-The Huawei P40 Pro’s display is similarly curved but its edges are a tad rounder.
+The Huawei P40 Pro’s display is similarly curved, but its edges are a tad rounder.
 Overall, I’m not sure this gels with either design’s preference for swipe gesture navigation.
 They just feel a bit awkward.

 Both designs have their pros and cons.

-The front of the phones also look quite different.
-Huawei’s display cut out is far more noticeable and distracting, but does house an additional depth sensor.
-Huawei’s bezels aren’t quite as thin as the advertisements make out either.
+The fronts of the phones also look quite different.
+Huawei’s display cutout is far more noticeable and distracting but does house an additional depth sensor.
+Huawei’s bezels aren’t quite as thin as the advertisements make out, either.
 The OnePlus 8 Pro features a dedicated silent toggle button above the power and positions the volume rocker on the left-hand side.
 The Huawei P40 Pro sticks with a more familiar right-sided power and volume rocker combo.
-On the bottom, the USB-C, speaker grille, and SIM tray are set up exactly the same.
+On the bottom, the USB-C, speaker grille, and SIM tray are set up the same.
 It’s business as usual.

 Overall, both designs have their pros and cons.
 The Huawei P40 Pro looks a tad more the part of an expensive 2020 flagship, but it’s undeniably chunky and quite heavy for a phone.
 OnePlus’ latest design looks a little more 2019, but it feels pretty great to use despite its huge size.

 OnePlus grabs an early lead in this regard by offering a higher refresh rate.
-The OnePlus 8 Pro display scores really well in other metrics too, providing superb color accuracy, gamma, and white balance.
+The OnePlus 8 Pro display scores really well in other metrics, providing superb color accuracy, gamma, and white balance.
 It’s this year’s display to beat.